dsleo/dsleo.github.io/_posts/2025-12-12-mathematicians-future.md

   </figcaption>
 </figure>

-But the pattern is always the same.
 A few tweets later, the breakthrough evaporates when mathematicians point out the shortcut — usually that the result was already known, proved in the literature, or simply not that hard.
 This is exactly what happened in the episode now referred to as the [ErdösGate](https://garymarcus.substack.com/p/erdosgate).
 The AI had not proved anything new, but surfaced an existing solution in the literature.

-This is then promptly reframed as “if AI is not superhuman at proving, at least it is superhuman at literature search” (as expressed by Sebastian Bubeck [here](https://x.com/SebastienBubeck/status/1977181716457701775)).
-And this is where the hype often overshoots reality.
+This was then reframed as “if AI is not superhuman at proving, at least it is superhuman at literature search” (as expressed by Sebastian Bubeck [here](https://x.com/SebastienBubeck/status/1977181716457701775)).
 While the discourse celebrates AI theorem-proving as if it were a superhuman leap, what is genuinely valuable to working mathematicians is often the much more modest ability to accurately retrieve known results[^2].

 In an even more striking twist, some of these resurfaced “solutions” predated the very formulation of the question (this is the case of the [Forbidden Sidon subsets problem](https://arxiv.org/abs/2510.19804)).

-In other cases, the model had solved only a simplified variant, a problem at a level closer to competition mathematics than genuine research, and therefore far from any meaningful advance.
+In other cases, the model had solved only a simplified variant, a problem at a level closer to competition mathematics than genuine research.
 And as if further clarification were needed, Thomas Bloom reminded everyone that an "Erdös problem" is not inherently difficult simply because the name Erdös appears in front of it.

 <figure>
   <img src="/assets/images/erdos_problem_difficulty.jpg" alt="Erdös problem ">